glubsy/tumblrmapper/README.md

 # TumblrMapper - maps blogs and posts from tumblr #

-## PROBLEM ##
+## Rationale ##

 Tumblr serves compressed and downsized files by default (with suffix \_1280 for example).

 Fortunately for us, they also keep \_raw original files on their CDN.

 Unfortunately, they do no document this anywhere, it's essentially hidden from the public.

 The original \_raw files are hidden behind paths such as:
 `http://data.tumblr.com/{SHA1}/tumblr_{hash}_raw.jpg`
 where {SHA1} is the sha1sum of the _original_ file (the \_raw one).

-This makes it impossible to retrieve files without knowing the sha1sum beforehand.
+This makes it impossible to retrieve files without knowing the sha1 checksum beforehand.

-This tool scrapes all URLs on a supplied list of tumblr blogs and stores the following in a firebird database:
+This tool scrapes all URLs on a supplied list of tumblr blogs and stores the following in a firebird database, in the hopes to find URLs for each \_1280 file already downloaded:
 * Blog names, total posts, last updated
 * Posts, remote\_id, post URL
 * Posts' context (text content only) and most importantly
-* File's URLs (both tumblr and all other detected valid URLs)
+* File's URLs (both tumblr's and all other detected valid URLs inside each post)

 Optionally, if you have a list of \_1280 files, you can store them in the DB and look for the corresponding \_raw files with provided tools.

-## HOWTO USE ##
+## How to use ##

 * Get some API keys (at least one) and copy them into api\_keys.json
 * ./tumblrmapper -n to create a new database